crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

 	`cf active-deploy-show activedeploy_lab`

     When the phase is _rampup_:
-      * `cf apps` should show both that `hello_app_1` and `hello_app_2` are assigned the same route.
+      * `cf apps` should show both that `hello_app_1` and `hello_app_2` are assigned the same route
-      * Reloading your browser should show both responses "Hello, Bluemix World 1" and "Hello, Bluemix World 2"
+      * Reloading your browser should show both responses "Hello, here is your application - BROKEN" and "Hello, here is your application - FIXED"
-      * Queries using `curl` should return both "Hello, Bluemix World 1" and "Hello, Bluemix World 2".
+      * Queries using `curl` should alternate between "BROKEN" and "FIXED" and the color changes

     When the phase is _test_:
-      * `cf apps` should show that only `hello_app_2` has a route assigned to it.
+      * `cf apps` should show that only `hello_app_2` has a route assigned to it
-      * Reloading your browser should show only the response "Hello, Bluemix World 2".
+      * Reloading your browser should show only the response "Hello, here is your application - FIXED"
-      * Queries using `curl` should return only "Hello, Bluemix World 2".
+      * Queries using `curl` should return only "Hello, here is your application - FIXED"

     When the phase is _rampdown_:
-      * `cf apps` should show that only `hello_app_2` has a route assigned to it.
+      * `cf apps` should show that only `hello_app_2` has a route assigned to it
-      * Reloading your browser should show only the response "Hello, Bluemix World 2".
+      * Reloading your browser should show only the response "Hello, here is your application - FIXED"
-      * Queries using `curl` should return only "Hello, Bluemix World 2".
+      * Queries using `curl` should return only "Hello, here is your application - FIXED"

     When the Active Deploy is complete:
-      * `cf apps` should show that `hello_app_1` has only a single instance.
+      * `cf apps` should show that the original group `hello_app_1` has only a single instance and the new group `hello_app_2` has 4 instances

  3. Since the deploy has completed, you can now delete the first version of `hello_app_1` using the `cf delete` command: